0

 The farmhouse served as the home for the Raymond and Ambler families for nearly 200 years.
 The deed of sale stipulated that the Town restore the buildings and property so that they could be used by the community.
 “The original portion of the main Victorian house (exclusive of the attached rear areas), the white barn and the red barn as identified on said Parcel must be preserved in their current condition and brought up to satisfactory code for uses as aforedescribed [education or agriculture].”
 Over the last few decades, this historic structure had deteriorated significantly due to deferred maintenance.
 When exploratory demolition began in Fall 2008, interesting items turned up including several old shoes and pieces of clothing under the attic floorboards, as well as signatures of various carpenters who had worked on the house.

 By December 2010, structural repairs and stabilization of the front section of the house had been completed.
 Interior pieces were catalogued and stored for future use.
 Due to funding constraints at the time, structural repairs to the rear section of the house were not completed.
 Renovation resumed in November 2012 after the Friends of Ambler Farm (FoAF) matched the first of two Town commitments of $125,000 apiece, as approved by Wilton voters.
+A basement foundation was poured to support the back section of the building, a fire stairway was added allowing safe, second-floor egress required by code, and a new cedar roof replaced the old asphalt roof, which was in poor condition.

 In May 2014, the Town of Wilton voters approved an additional $250,000 to continue the restoration.
 Additional funds raised from private individuals, including a generous gift from the Elizabeth Raymond Ambler Trust, allowed FoAF to match the Town’s commitment.
-Rehabilitation of the interior of the house, as well as site work will begin as soon as funding is secured.

 The farmhouse will be transformed into an active representation of our agrarian history, being celebrated today and in the years to come.
 Finishing the Raymond Ambler Farmhouse isn’t just about construction—it’s an investment in the educational, social, and recreational value Ambler Farm brings to Wilton and neighboring communities.
 It is indeed a place where good things grow.